Dalek: Video games

 On 5 June 2010, the BBC released the first of four official computer games on its website, Doctor Who: The Adventure Games, which are intended as part of the official TV series adventures.
 In the first of these, 'The City of the Daleks', the Doctor in his 11th incarnation and Amy Pond must stop the Daleks re-writing time and reviving Skaro, their homeland.

 They also appear in the Nintendo DS and Wii games Doctor Who: Evacuation Earth and Doctor Who: Return to Earth.

-Several Daleks appear in the iOS game The Mazes of Time as rare enemies the player faces, appearing only in the first and final levels.

-The robot model 883 in the game Paradroid for the Commodore 64 looks like a Dalek.
-The game was later ported to other platforms, and several free software clones have been developed since, among them Freedroid Classic.
-Based on this game is a Diablo style role-playing game called Freedroid RPG where several Dalek-like robots appear.
-The base version is called Dalex, its powerful, but slow weapon, the Exterminator, is also available to the player.

 The Daleks also appear in Lego Dimensions where they ally themselves with Lord Vortech and possess the size-altering scale keystone.
 When Batman, Gandalf, and Wyldstyle encounter them, they assume that they are allies of the Doctor and attack the trio.
 The main characters continue to fight the Daleks until they call the Doctor to save them.
 A Dalek saucer also appears in the level based on Metropolis, in which the top of it serves as the stage for the boss battle against Sauron and includes Daleks among the various enemies summoned to attack the player.
-A Dalek is also among the elements summoned by the player to deal with the obstacles in the Portal 2 story level.
+A Dalek is also among the elements summoned by the player to deal with the obstacles in the Portal 2 story level of Lego Dimensions.

-The Daleks also appear in Doctor Who: The Edge of Time, a Virtual Reality Game for the PlayStation VR, Oculus Rift, Oculus Quest, HTC Vive, and Vive Cosmos, which is set to be released in September 2019.
+The Daleks also appear in Doctor Who: The Edge of Time, a Virtual Reality Game for the PlayStation VR, Oculus Rift, Oculus Quest, HTC Vive, and Vive Cosmos, which was released in September 2019.